 Coolwaves™ effectively target the connective tissue between the adipose lobules in the more advanced stages of cellulite.

-Coolwaves™ induce an immediate shrinkage of the collagen fibers in the dermis and stimulate the production of new collagen, making tissue more compact and toned.
+Coolwaves™ induce an immediate shrinkage of the collagen fibres in the dermis and stimulate the production of new collagen, making the tissue more compact and toned.